-Education students should be aware of the following very important points:
+Education students should be aware of the following:

-1. Have you declared yourself as an Elementary Education, Special Education, or Secondary Education student at Oakton?
-You can do so at the Enrollment Center.
-This is very important so that you receive all of the informational mailings and e-mails sent to Education students.
-Aspects of the Education major change often and it may be necessary for the Education Program Coordinator to get ahold of you.
-Also, please be sure that your e-mail address, street address and phone number are always current with Oakton.
+1. You can select an Education pre-major at Oakton at the Enrollment Center or with an academic advisor.
+This allows you to receive the informational mailings and e-mails sent to Education students.
+Aspects of the Education major change often and it may be necessary for the Education Program Coordinator to contact you.
+Also, please be sure that your e-mail address, street address, and phone number are always current with Oakton.

-3. Admission requirements to Schools of Education are often higher than admission requirements to the university itself.
-Also, admission requirements to Schools of Education are often higher than requirements for graduation from Oakton.
+3. Admission requirements to Schools of Education may be different and are often higher than admission requirements to the university itself and higher than requirements for graduation from Oakton.
 For example, many Schools of Education in the Chicago area require a 2.5 GPA or higher for acceptance.

-4. Many Schools of Education have very specific general education requirements for their students.
+4. Many Schools of Education have specific general education requirements for their students.
 These may not completely align with the IAI-approved general education course taken as part of the AA degree at Oakton.
-It is crucial that Education students at Oakton make contact with advisors at their prospective transfer institution as soon as possible in order to make sure they are taking the correct general education courses.
+Education students at Oakton should follow the recommended Education pre-major and contact the K-12 Education Program Coordinator and an Oakton academic advisor to make sure they are taking the correct general education courses.

-5. It is crucial that Education students at Oakton make contact with advisors at their prospective transfer institution as soon as possible in order to determine which Oakton Education courses will transfer.
-Some may transfer as elective credit, and some may transfer as equivalent to courses in the Education major.
-Visit the transfer information page often to check the status of course transferability -- the information will change over time as Oakton enters into agreements with local four-year institutions.
-Remember that all Education courses do count toward an Associates of Arts degree at Oakton.
+5. Education students at Oakton should also contact the K-12 Education Program Coordinator and an Oakton academic advisor to determine which Oakton Education (EDN) courses to take based on the intended transfer institution.
+Some courses may transfer as elective credit, and some may transfer as equivalent to courses in the Education major.
+Visit the transfer information page often to check the status of specific Transfer Paths.
+The information may change over time as Oakton enters into agreements with local four-year institutions.
+Remember that all Education courses count toward an Associates of Arts degree at Oakton.